merenze/git-crash-course/README.md

 * By including an empty `.gitignore` in directory, you can force that directory to be tracked for commits, allowing you to maintain directory structure for a project that has otherwise empty directories.

-Git can ignore the `.gitignore` file, in which case it will have no effect.
+* Git can ignore the `.gitignore` file, in which case it will have no effect.
-It _cannot_ ignore the `.git` file.

 The wildcard operator `*` means all files in the directory should be ignored, including `.gitignore` itself.
 The prefix `!` means to _not_ ignore the named file.